Pradip-p/lazy-py-processor/README.md

-# Customized scrapy for easy setup and predefined library
+# LazyPyProcessor

+Customized Scrapy is a modified version of the popular open-source web scraping framework, Scrapy, that is designed for easy of setup and use.
+It includes a predefined library of functions and utilities that make it easy to extract and process data from websites.

 ##### Note.
 This library was written for python3 and scrapy1.6.0.
 However higher version is supported.